airbornedan/pdfxml/README.md

 writers recovering content from PDFs where the editable source is lost or awkward to convert.

-- Flask + PyMuPDF, no external binaries (no Ghostscript / poppler / ImageMagick).
+- Flask + PyMuPDF, no external binaries.
 - No accounts, no database.
 An uploaded PDF is processed in an isolated sandbox and deleted within ~20 minutes.
 - One codebase, three ways to run.